 - High-end Exhaust Gas Treatment: Multi-stage treatments ensures compliance with strict EU emission standards.

-Durable Reactor Structure Designs
+Durable Reactor Structure

 - 310s Stainless Steel Reactor Material: Offers high resistance to heat and corrosion and ensures reliable performance of biochar machine.